10 to 11:30 am

-Dr. Lisa M. Snyder from UCLA’s Office of Information Technology (OIT) and Institute for Digital Research and Education is Director of Campus Research Initiatives, Acting Director of the Research Technology Group, and Manger of its GIS, Visualization, and Modeling Group.
-She has a Master of Architectural History from the University of Virginia and a Ph.D. in Architecture from UCLA.
-Her primary research is on pedagogical applications for interactive computer models of historic urban environments.
-Currently, with funding from the National Endowment for the Humanities, Lisa is leading a team to develop VSim, a software interface that provides users with the ability to craft narratives in three-dimensional space as well as the ability to embed annotations and links to primary and secondary resources and web content from within modeled environments.
-Using this dynamic open-source software, Lisa and Tim Samuelson, the Cultural Historian for the City of Chicago, periodically present her reconstruction model of the 1893 World’s Columbian Exposition at the Museum of Science and Industry.
+Dr. Lisa M. Snyder, of UCLA’s Office of Information Technology and Institute for Digital Research and Education, is Director of Campus Research Initiatives, Acting Director of the Research Technology Group, and Manger of its GIS, Visualization, and Modeling Group.
+She holds a Master of Architectural History from the University of Virginia and a PhD in Architecture from UCLA.
+Currently, with funding from the National Endowment for the Humanities, Lisa is leading a team to develop VSim, a software interface that enables users to craft narratives in three-dimensional space and embed annotations and links to web content.
+Lisa uses this dynamic open-source software to present her reconstruction model of the 1893 World’s Columbian Exposition.

 This event, funded by a grant from the Terra Foundation for American Art, is part of our programming in connection with the exhibition Pictures from an Exposition: Visualizing the 1893 World’s Fair.
 See it from September 28 to December 31, 2018, at the Newberry.